dequubi/Turbo_Super_Solo/README.md

-# Trackmania Turbo Super Solo medal times
+# Trackmania Turbo Medal Center

 __I *do not guarantee* that this page will work on all browsers, especially smoothly.__